113ll3/Ibmclouddocscli/reference/ibmcloud/cli_dns.md

 {{site.data.keyword.cloud}} Domain Name Service (DNS) provides customers with a central location to view and manage their domains through the basic DNS management interface.
 Users can manage reverse and secondary DNS in the same location free of charge.

-Use the following commands to manage the {{site.data.keyword.cloud_notm}} classic infrastructure DNS service.
+Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage the {{site.data.keyword.cloud_notm}} classic infrastructure DNS service.
 {: shortdesc}

 ## ibmcloud sl dns import